The Connection Between Menopause and Cognitive Function

 The decrease in estrogen during menopause can lead to a higher risk of developing mental health problems such as anxiety, depression, and difficulty sleeping.
 Many women also experience increased stress during this time due to hormone fluctuations, changes in their bodies, and physical discomfort.
 These psychological problems can affect cognitive function, leading to problems with memory, concentration, and overall mental clarity.

-See also The Benefits of Massage Therapy for Menopause Symptoms
+See also The Role of Melatonin in Menopause Management

 Ways To Combat These Changes